 This is an introductory-intermediate level workshop intended for school personnel, social service professionals, and anyone looking for effective ways to respond to bullying.

 Method of Delivery

-Lecture, video, group exercises, and small group discussion.
+Presentation, video, case study exercises, personal reflection, and small group discussions.